 Here’s the thing: understanding doesn’t just depend on listening.
-Very often, there are other things you can use.
+Very often, there are other things you can use in the context.

 For example, if you’re face to face with someone, you can use their body language, tone of voice and facial expressions to help you understand what they mean.

 Also, think about the situation you’re in.
 What is the other person likely to say?
 What words are they likely to use?

 For example, imagine you’re checking in at the airport.
 You’re checking in for your flight.
 What questions might you expect to hear?

 You’d probably hear questions like: